Updated May 2025

 Purpose: To have a student formally confirm that they have not used GenAI in the ways an instructor has said are not permitted on an assessment.

-Since GenAI is built into many everyday software, apps and tools now, the language of a “total ban” is not practical and it is recommended that specific restrictions be named.
+Since GenAI is built into many everyday software, apps and tools now, the language of a “total ban” is not recommended.
+Instead name specific use restrictions.
 Example statements:

 • "I confirm that I have not used any GenAI tools or technologies to generate the content of this assessment."